Bridging Oceans - Internationalization and Higher Education in the Asia Pacific

 Submissions under this theme will reflect the growing needs and opportunities to diversify the student experience and the potential for innovation in experiential learning, different and evolving models of student mobility, the use of technology and hybrid forms of instruction, new models of cooperation between partners, internationalization at home, and the nascent potential for shared student experience that bridges the Pacific.

 Multilateralism, Regional Cooperation and Other Next-Generation Collaborations

-The Asia Pacific and the Americas are diverse in terms of nations, cultures, regions, associations, allegiances and blocs, histories and traditions, languages, levels of development, religions, and education systems diverse in substance and quality.
-As do nations in the Americas.
-Submissions are welcome that envisage new and innovative opportunities within and among these regions for refreshed or new initiatives, the creation of new education hubs, new forms of transnational and multilateral engagement, generative critiques of policy, next generation partnerships and explorations of best practices that will enable new and innovative models of academic collaboration.
+Asia, the Pacific and the Americas are diverse in terms of nations, cultures, associations, allegiances and blocs, histories and traditions, languages, levels of development, religions, and education systems different in substance, style and quality.
+Submissions are welcome that envisage new and innovative opportunities within and among these regions for refreshed or new initiatives, the creation of new education hubs, new forms of transnational and multilateral engagement, generative critiques of policy, next-generation partnerships and explorations of best practices that will enable novel and successful models of academic collaboration.

 Changing Demands on Education In The 21st Century